Petta (soundtrack)

-Petta is the soundtrack album composed by Anirudh Ravichander, for the 2019 Indian Tamil-language action drama film film of the same name, directed by Karthik Subbaraj and produced by Sun Pictures, starring Rajinikanth.
+Petta is the soundtrack album composed by Anirudh Ravichander, for the 2019 Indian Tamil-language action drama film of the same name, directed by Karthik Subbaraj and produced by Sun Pictures, starring Rajinikanth.
 The film marks Anirudh's maiden collaboration with the director and actor.
 The accompanying soundtrack consisted of 11 songs—six musical numbers with the lyrics by Vivek, Ku.
 Karthik, Dhanush and Subbaraj, and five instrumental themes.

 The album was preceded by two singles: "Marana Mass" and "Ullallaa", released on 3 and 7 December 2018.
 The soundtrack was distributed by Sony Music India and released at a promotional event on 9 December 2018.
 The music received positive reviews from critics and audiences.

 Development

 On 1 March 2018, Sun Pictures announced that Anirudh Ravichander would compose music for the film marking his maiden collaboration with Rajinikanth and Subbaraj.
 Subbaraj who usually associated with Santhosh Narayanan for all of his films, chose to work with Anirudh as the film demanded a different flavor of music.
-Anirudh described the film as a "mix of mass and class" and further added that "Generally, Karthik’s films will have scope for music and the work is going on a full swing.
+Anirudh described the film as a "mix of mass and class" and further added that "Generally, Karthik's films will have scope for music and the work is going on a full swing.
 I'm also planning to deliver the music as a Thalaivar fan but will ensure that it should appeal to all music listeners."
 In September 2018, he shared a glimpse of the film's recording session where the musicians recorded the theme that featured in the film's motion poster.